TheOneBestAgent/android-soundboard-app/memory-bank/progress.md

 **BREAKTHROUGH**: Successfully achieved commercial-grade executable with ZERO compromises, ZERO mock data, and ZERO fallbacks.
 All functionality provided by actual enterprise-grade native modules and libraries.

 **Next Step**: Ready for v8.0 Enterprise Release with cross-platform distribution.

+### [2025-06-28] Phase 1.4 Clean State Preparation

+- Gradle project cleaned (`./gradlew clean`).
+- npm cache cleared (`npm cache clean --force`).
+- Removed all old APKs from the root directory.
+- The workspace is now in a clean state, ready for a fresh build.

+All documentation is consistent and up-to-date with project rules.

+---

+### [2025-06-28] Phase 3: Build Script Logic & Execution Flow Analysis (IN PROGRESS)
+**Status**: 🚀 **STARTED**
+**Goal**: Deep dive into `scripts/build-comprehensive.js` to validate its logic, execution flow, and reliability for a commercial-grade build process.

+**Update**: The build script has been completely refactored to remove all legacy fallback logic and enforce a "zero compromise" installation of enterprise-grade dependencies.
+The script is now logically sound and ready for execution.
+**Status**: ✅ **COMPLETE**

+---